-• Press the CALL key.
-The call menu appears in the display with the cursor indicating LAST CALL.
+- Press the CALL key.
+The DSC calling menu appears in the display. - Use the SELECT/ENT knob to select the RECEIVED topic on the menu.

 DSC Call Menu

 • Push the SELECT/ENT knob or Press the CALL key.
 The most recent call in the call log appears in the screen.